openownership/openownership.beta/_principles/comprehensive-coverage.markdown

   - Particular attention should be given to the disclosure requirements relating to specific categories of companies, including state owned enterprises (SOEs) and PLCs listed on exchanges with insufficient disclosure requirements.
 ---

-Comprehensive coverage is important because if certain types of legal entities and arrangements are not covered, potential loopholes form that can be exploited for illegitimate purposes.
-Understanding where and how SOEs are involved in ownership or control of reporting companies can be an important element of understanding corruption risk.
-Due to their connections to PEPs, involvement of SOEs in an ownership chain can be an important piece of information to consider within due diligence and investigations.
+Comprehensive coverage of different entity types is important because if certain types of legal entities and arrangements are not covered, potential loopholes form that can be exploited for illegitimate purposes.
+Similarly, the disclosure requirements should cover all categories of natural persons (for example, domestic and foreign citizens who meet the definition of beneficial owner) to avoid creating a loophole that could be exploited in order to avoid disclosing ownership.

+Disclosure regimes should take the inclusion of all types of entities and categories of people as a starting point, and subsequently assess which entities and people can be excluded, for instance on the basis of risk, and make these assessments and justifications public.